 “Yankee Go Home” – Jeanie and Chuck sing a country duet once done by Bakerfield’s Wynn Stewart with Jan Howard, wife of the song’s writer, Harlan Howard.
 Actually Jeanie Poling sings her part while her husband speaks the man’s part.

 “Your Own Personal Jesus” – Christopher Ford Band — What do bluesman-turned-hillbilly Christopher Ford and the ’80s band Depeche Mode have in common?
 Only this tune, which sounds mighty fine with a twanging arrangement.

 “Chicken Fried” – B-Stars offer us a thinly disguised yet clever song about desire (well okay, lust).
 Eric Reedy sings lead from the Verdi Club’s stage in S.F.

 “Baby Its Cold Outside” – Shut-Ins with Gayle Lynn perform the brown paper bag, make-up-some-lyrics, forget-others version.
 This is the reason people who are otherwise tired of Xmas songs go to the Shut-Ins Xmas shows, like this one at Bazaar Café in S.F.

-“KALX Station ID” – Jose Segue – KALX, U.C.
-Berkeley’s station, calls Hicks with Sticks in every few months to air Bay Area twang.
-This station ID strays from the tradition of musicians ad-libbing a quickie with the station’s call letters and frequency by taking DJ Meaty Paws hostage then ransoming him for $1,000,000!
+“KALX Station ID” – Jose Segue — This station ID for KALX, UC Berkeley, strays from the tradition of musicians ad-libbing a quickie with the station’s call letters and frequency by taking DJ Meaty Paws hostage then ransoming him to the student body for $1,000,000!

 “Six-Pack to Go“- Lost Weekend – Pam Brandon, vocals at Freight & Salvage in Berkeley.
-“Hey, Mr. Bartender, please don’t be so slow…” Hear this classic performed by a 14-piece western swing band.
+“Hey, Mr. Bartender, please don’t be so slow…” Hear this classic as it was performed by a 14-piece western swing band.